 Fossil Q Venture/Explorist: Price and release date

-All of the Fossil Q Venture and Explorist models are now available for pre-order on Fossil's website where they are referred to as "Gen 3 smartwatch".
+All of the Fossil Q Venture and Explorist models are now available to buy on Fossil's website where they are referred to as "Gen 3 smartwatch".
 It looks like they will ship around 24 September and prices range from $275 to $315.